What Researchers Did

 What They Found

 A 35-year-old woman, admitted in deep coma with 26.7% carboxyhemoglobin, received hyperbaric oxygen therapy twice at 3.0 atm and once at 2.2 atm within 24 hours.
 After the second session, she regained consciousness, and her respiratory failure and shock resolved.
-She was discharged weeks later with discrete peripheral nerve paresis and ischemic brain lesions but no cognitive disturbances.
+She was discharged weeks later with discrete peripheral nerve paresis and ischaemic brain lesions but no cognitive disturbances.

 Canadian Relevance